Azure-Samples/media-services-v3-dotnet-core-tutorials/NETCore/Live/README.md

     encodingType:LiveEventEncodingType.None,

-To create an encoding LiveEvent - set the encoding type on create of the LiveEvent to Basic
+To create an encoding LiveEvent - set the encoding type on create of the LiveEvent to Standard

-    encodingType:LiveEventEncodingType.Basic,
+    encodingType:LiveEventEncodingType.Standard,

 ## .NET Core Sample